Abdul Hamid I

+Abdulhamid I or Abdul Hamid I (عبد الحميد اول, `Abdü’l-Ḥamīd-i evvel; I. Abdülhamid; 20 March 1725 – 7 April 1789) was the 27th sultan of the Ottoman Empire from 1774 to 1789.
+A devout and pacifist sultan, he inherited a bankrupt empire and sought military reforms, including overhauling the Janissaries and navy.
+Despite internal efforts and quelling revolts in Syria, Egypt, and Greece, his reign saw the critical loss of Crimea and defeat by Russia and Austria.
+The 1774 Treaty of Küçük Kaynarca granted Russia territorial and religious influence.
+He died soon after the fall of Ochakov in 1788.

 Early life

 Abdul Hamid was born on 20 March 1725, in Constantinople.
 He was a younger son of Sultan Ahmed III (reigned 1703–1730) and his consort Şermi Kadın.
 Ahmed III abdicated his power in favour of his nephew Mahmud I, who was then succeeded by his brother Osman III, and Osman by Ahmed's elder son Mustafa III.
 As a potential heir to the throne, Abdul Hamid was imprisoned in comfort by his cousins and older brother, which was customary.
 His imprisonment lasted until 1767.
 During this period, he received his early education from his mother Rabia Şermi, who taught him history and calligraphy.

 Reign

 Accession

 On the day of Mustafa's death on 21 January 1774, Abdul Hamid ascended to the throne with a ceremony held in the palace.
 The next day Mustafa III's funeral procession was held.
 The new sultan sent a letter to the Grand Vizier Serdar-ı Ekrem Muhsinzade Mehmed Pasha on the front and informed him to continue with the war against Russia.
 On 27 January 1774, he went to the Eyüp Sultan Mosque, where he was given the Sword of Osman.